What is a call to action? How to create one for your website.

 Calls to action on your website

-Your primary call to action should help your website visitor take action to become your customer or client.
-The primary call to action should be prominent on your homepage and other highly visible sections of your site.
+YYour primary call to action should help your website visitor take action to become your customer or client.
+The primary CTA should be prominent on your homepage and other highly visible sections of your site.

-However, your site may have other calls to action to support your marketing strategies.
+However, your website may have other calls to action to support your marketing strategies.
 For example, a blog post may have a CTA that encourages readers to subscribe to your newsletter.

-Here are a few different call to action examples:
+Here are a few different types of CTAs:

 "Subscribe" may be used as a call to action to encourage website visitors to subscribe to a podcast or newsletter or begin monthly payments for access to a product, informational program, or service.